tonywhite11/Project-2-Submission/fend-project-memory-game-master/README.md

 **Game over.** The game is over when all cards have been matched.

-**Replay game.** The player can restart the game by clicking the reset button or by clicking the replay button on the win/game over screen.
+**Replay game.** The player can restart the game by clicking the reset button or by clicking the replay button on the win/game-over screen.

 ## Dependencies